 For “Fall Back,” my recommendation to all parents is just to leave the clocks alone so it’s not a psychologically upsetting event to see your little one up an hour earlier.
 Just get up at your usual time and start the day.
 After your cup of coffee and a bit of breakfast, then you can go around changing the clocks.
 It will feel much better this way, trust me!

 If, for example, your little one usually takes a morning nap around 9:30, you will adjust this to 9:00 for the three days after the time change.
 It will be a bit of a push for your child, but not so much that it will cause much damage to her schedule.

 Do the same for the afternoon nap.

-Give it time and know that your baby will get back on schedule within a week, possibly two.
-Best of luck, and set up a call with me if you need more guidance!
+Give it time and know that your child will get back on schedule within a week, possibly two.
+Best of luck!